 CER is designed to avoid this situation.
-If the person in Boston dials 911, that person should be instantly routed to a Boston PSAP that has the exact location provided to the emergency dispatch.
+If the person in Boston dials 911, that person is instantly routed to a Boston PSAP that has the exact location provided to the emergency dispatch.

 This is how a typical CER call flow works: